-Stress has been noted in SCORE system as one of the contributing factors to CVD risk in the European Society of Cardiology / European Society of Hypertension guidelines for 2018 (Table 1).
+Stress has been noted in SCORE system as one of the contributing factors to CVD risk in the ESC/ESH guidelines for 2018 (Table 1).
 Blood pressure (BP) represents a circulatory parameter, which is controlled by baroreceptors.
-When BP rises, it affects the baroreceptors, which are most densely distributed in the bulbus of the carotid artery and the aortic arch, and their main characteristic is that they are sensitive to stretching.
-Stretching caused by an increase in BP leads to transmission of information by baroreceptors along the vagal and glossopharyngeal pathways toward the solitary nucleus in the brainstem, which makes single and multiple neural connections to pre-autonomic source nuclei in the
+When the blood pressure rises, it affects the baroreceptors, which are most densely distributed in the bulbus of the carotid artery and the aortic arch, and their main characteristic is that they are sensitive to stretching.
+Stretching caused by an increase in blood pressure leads to transmission of information by baroreceptors along the vagal and glossopharyngeal pathways toward the nucleus tractus solitarius (NTS) in the brainstem, which makes single and multiple neural connections to pre-autonomic source nuclei in the brainstem and also to the forebrain.
+These structures have crucial role in regulation BP.
+Psychological stress has been shown to reliably reduce baroreflex sensitivity, specifically cardiovagal sensitivity [6].